 When it was released into the Atlantic, it began to reproduce quickly.
 One female Lionfish can produce over two million eggs per year.

 When the Lionfish invaded the Caribbean Sea, it began to devour local fish populations – with each Lionfish capable of eating as many as 30 fish in 30 minutes.

-The decimation of local fish species threatened the environment and the economics of Columbia, much of which depends on fisheries.
+The decimation of local fish species threatened the environment and the economics of Colombia, much of which depends on fisheries.
 The Lionfish had no natural predator, and it was destroying the coral reef balance.

 That's when an advertising agency had an idea.

 Ogilvy & Mather Bogota looked at the situation like a business problem.

 The ad agency decided the solution was to tempt the hungriest predator of all – humans.

 The simplest way to rid waters of Lionfish… was to eat them.